rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 **As Bintray has a sunset from 1st may, we're moving our SDK to Maven Central".
 All the versions, 1.0.10 onwards are available in Maven Central only.**
 {% endhint %}

 We distribute our Android SDK through [Maven Central](https://search.maven.org).
-The recommended way to use our SDK is through the Android Gradle build system.
-It's the easiest way to add the SDK to your project.
+The recommended and easiest way to add the SDK to your project is through the Android Gradle build system.

 Follow these steps: